-You will pursue modules of study devoted to the history, languages, cultures and varieties of the social organisation of the Pacific, their significance for the contemporary lives of its many peoples, and the fundamental influence of this region on the discipline of social anthropology.
+You will study the history, languages, cultures and varieties of social organisation is societies of the Pacific, their significance for the contemporary lives of its many peoples, and the fundamental influence of this region on the discipline of social anthropology.

-- The modules provide an understanding of the highly complex social, political and cultural experiences of the historic populations of the Pacific.
+The modules provide an understanding of the highly complex social, political and cultural experiences of the historic and contemporary populations of the Pacific.

-- Small class sizes ranging from two to ten students encourages student-led seminars and discussion as well as more contact with supervisors.
+Small class sizes ranging from two to ten students encourage student-led seminars and discussion as well as more contact with supervisors.

 Over the course of the year, with particular focus during the summer months, you will devise a research project culminating in a 15,000-word dissertation.
-Every taught postgraduate student is assigned an individual supervisor from among the Social Anthropology staff who works with them closely to develop a topic and direction for the end of degree dissertation.
+Every taught postgraduate student is assigned an individual supervisor from among the Social Anthropology staff who will work with them closely to develop a topic and direction for the dissertation.

-The Department of Social Anthropology provides postgraduates access to a museum collection of ethnographic objects and a common room that includes a general anthropological class library, providing a space that is shared by both staff and postgraduates.
-The departmental libraries, along with the main library which holds a fine anthropology collection, include materials from all ethnographic regions of the world.
+The Department of Social Anthropology provides postgraduates with access to a museum collection of ethnographic material and a common room that includes a general anthropological library, providing a space that is shared by both staff and postgraduates.
+The departmental libraries, together with the main University library which holds a fine anthropology collection, include resources covering nearly all regions of the world.

 Each module typically comprises: